Discussion and Research on the use of Niacinamide in Controlling Phosphorus in Feline Chronic Kidney Disease

 Vitamin B3 in the form of niacinamide is proving to be a safe, non-toxic method of lower phosphorus levels.
 It is not a binder like aluminum or calcium, it blocks a portion of phosphorus uptake.
 It does not cause constipation, nor does it have potentially toxic side-effects.

 There are two primary phosphorus binders used in cats: Aluminum hydroxide (“ALOH”) and Epakitin (calcium carbonate and chitosan).
-Calcium as a binder cannot be used if calcitriol is being used to prevent secondary hyperparathyroidism.
+Calcium as a binder cannot be used if calcitriol is being used to prevent secondary hyperparathyroidism and calcium has been known to cause hypercalcemia in CKD cats.
 ALOH binds phosphorus more effectively than calcium carbonate, which is why it is the typical binder of choice in feline CKD.
-The most common side-effect of both binders is constipation, though calcium carbonate can lead to hypercalcemia, and long-term use of aluminum in cats has not been evaluated (there is no known safe dose of aluminum in humans, and aluminum can be retained in the body, particularly in the bones).
+The most common side-effect of both binders is constipation, though, as noted, calcium carbonate can lead to hypercalcemia, and long-term use of aluminum in cats has not been evaluated (there is no known safe dose of aluminum in humans, and aluminum can be retained in the body, particularly in the bones).
 Aluminum is also known to cause muscle weakness and microcytic anemia, and we may not be able to distinguish these impacts of the binder from the complications of the kidney disease in our cats.
 It has come to our attention that there is a potential safe, effective alternative method for phosphorus control: a specific form of vitamin B3 (Niacin / Nicotinic Acid) called niacinamide (or nicotinamide).
 Many vets are familiar with niacinamide for its use (long term) in treating a nail fungus common in dogs and are of the opinion, based on their experiences, that it is quite safe, having only occasionally observed gastrointestinal problems in the form of nausea in dogs using it at “high doses” – and as for humans as discussed in the studies (list of those below), a dose reduction typically resolves that problem.

 To date, from 2005 – 2017 there have been ten studies of niacinamide in CKD / CRF (in humans) published in peer review journals.
 A comprehensive list of those studies (and review pieces) is included below.
 Please note, some of the studies use niacin, some use niacinamide.
 Niacinamide is notable for having fewer side-effects (the most well-known side-effect of niacin, flushing, is not experienced when using niacinamide).
 Doses of niacinamide in the studies for humans typically range from low (for a human) doses of 500mg/day to high, 2,000mg/day, and in all but one study, the doses are split into half given twice a day.
 Notably, each study has demonstrated a dose-dependent reduction in phosphorus.